TreeDiffusion: Hierarchical Generative Clustering for Conditional Diffusion

 \subsection{Ablation study on conditioning information}

 Finally, we conduct an ablation study to evaluate the impact of different conditioning signals on the generative performance.
 Specifically, we compare three types of conditioning: (i) hierarchical clustering signals derived from the latent embeddings of the selected cluster path $\boldsymbol{z}_{\mathcal{P}_l}$, (ii) flat clustering signals, including leaf assignment $l$, leaf embedding $\boldsymbol{z}_l$, or both, and (iii) an unconditioned setting where the diffusion model does not utilize any latent cluster representations from TreeVAE.
 Additionally, we examine the effect of using the TreeVAE leaf reconstruction $\hat{\vx}_{0}^{(l)}$ as the starting point for the denoising process in the second-stage diffusion model.
 The results, outlined in Table \ref{tab:ablation_study}, show the FID score calculated from $10,000$ samples generated using $100$ DDIM steps, averaged over $10$ seeds.
 Note that the first row in the table represents the TreeVAE + Diffusion model from the previous experiments, whereas the last row corresponds to the proposed TreeDiffusion method.

-The findings suggest that incorporating latent leaf information — whether through leaf assignment, leaf embedding, or both — yields better generative performance compared to relying solely on leaf reconstructions.
+The findings suggest that incorporating latent leaf information — whether through leaf assignment, leaf embedding, or both — significantly improves generative performance compared to relying solely on leaf reconstructions.
 This highlights the added benefit of conditioning on flat clustering information.
-Furthermore, conditioning on the full path $\boldsymbol{z}_{\mathcal{P}_l}$, which incorporates all embeddings and intermediate node assignments from the root to the leaf, further enhances the performance, underscoring the effectiveness of hierarchical clustering information.
-Notably, conditioning on the latent path also exceeds the generative performance of a fully unconditional DDIM model, which achieves an average FID of $18.1$.
-Consequently, utilizing the path $\boldsymbol{z}_{\mathcal{P}_l}$ from the hierarchical structure not only results in more structured generations, as demonstrated in \cref{leaf_samples}, but can also enhance the generative performance of generative clustering models.
+Furthermore, conditioning on the full path $\boldsymbol{z}_{\mathcal{P}_l}$, which integrates all embeddings and intermediate node assignments from the root to the leaf, leads to an even greater performance boost.
+This underscores the effectiveness of hierarchical clustering information beyond flat clustering.
+As a result, harnessing $\boldsymbol{z}_{\mathcal{P}_l}$ from the hierarchical structure not only produces more structured generations, as illustrated in \cref{leaf_samples}, but also enhances the generative performance of generative clustering models.
 Notably, when conditioning on the full path, the model performs better without relying on TreeVAE reconstructions.
 Instead, the conditional diffusion model generates new images from scratch, guided solely by the latent information.